HaliteChallenge/Halite-II/README.md

 ## About
 **Halite is still under development.** Halite is a game meant to be played by computers.
 Halite was created by [Benjamin Spector](https://github.com/Sydriax "Benjamin Spector") and [Michael Truell](https://github.com/truell20 "Michael Truell").

-Here is a screenshot of the game visualizer:
+Here is a screenshot of the game visualizer (more multimedia is available in the multimedia folder):

 ![alt tag](https://raw.github.com/Sydriax/Halite/master/multimedia/Halite.PNG)